• Skip to main content

 Roasted beetroot and red onion wedges in tray with red spatula.

-3. Remove the beets and onion from the oven, combine with the garlic, 2 tablespoons of yogurt and water from cooking the pasta (start with â…“ cup and add more if needed later) and puree.
+4. Puree beets: Remove the beets and onion from the oven, combine with the garlic, lemon juice and pasta water (start with ⅓ cup and add more if needed later) and puree.
 Season to taste.

 Beetroot puree in tall container with stick blender end inside.